Choosing a Travel Trailer Tow Vehicle

 None of the above length issues has associated legislation.
 That which has, however, is the so-called Gross Combined Mass (GCM).
 This is the maximum legally permissible laden mass of the tow vehicle and trailer combined.
 It is typically 5500-6500 kg.
 GCM relates to all tow vehicles and trailers.

 The GCM does not necessarily relate to safety.
-A GCM that relates to a tradie towing a short trailer full of concrete blocks via a dual-cab ute is very different from that same vehicle towing a seven-metre plus caravan.
+A GCM that relates to a tradie towing a short trailer full of concrete blocks via a dual-cab ute is very different from that same vehicle towing a seven-metre plus travel trailer.

-When choosing a tow vehicle the caravan length is a major consideration.
-Caravan weight matters, but a long but light (say) 2000 kg (4400 lb) caravan needs a heavier and longer tow vehicle than a short 2500 kg (5500 lb) caravan.
+When choosing a tow vehicle the travel trailer length is a major consideration.
+Travel trailer weight matters, but a long but light (say) 2000 kg (4400 lb) travel trailer needs a heavier and longer tow vehicle than a short 2500 kg (5500 lb) travel trailer.

 Collyn Rivers is a semi-retired automobile research engineer.
 He is the author of seven books, five of which are about making RVs and solar work optimally.